Skip to content

 Discord app directory

 When Discord's existing apps don't offer what you're looking for, Zapier can connect thousands of apps to Discord through a DIY bot.
-You could automatically send your new YouTube videos to a channel on your server, for example, among other possibilities.
+You could automatically send your new YouTube videos to a channel on your server, for example, among tons of other possibilities.
+Learn more about how to automate Discord, or get started with one of these pre-made templates.

 Send new YouTube videos in Discord channel messages